 Key limes versus regular limes

 Key limes have a tart flavor that is less sharp than that of regular limes.
 They are also more aromatic and their juice is yellow rather than green.
-Often, key limes are also smaller than common limes.
+Often, they are also smaller than common limes.

 If you can get hold of key limes, that's fantastic.
 But don't make it a mission!
 Full disclosure - I actually used regular Persian limes for my pie.